-Here are a few great reasons why you should strongly consider becoming a software developer.
+Here are seven great reasons why you should strongly consider becoming a software developer.

 The incredibly high salaries of workers in the tech industry are by far the biggest attractions to people who want to get into software development.
 On average, a software developer makes R304,890 per year.
 Simply put, software developers get paid very handsomely for what they do: junior- and entry-level pay is on average higher than most other careers, and senior-level pay routinely dominates global salary rankings for highest-paying careers.

 2. Software development has a relatively low barrier of entry

 Programming is far more accessible to the average person than most other conventional careers.
 Law, medicine, accounting, engineering: these and the other usual go-to ‘big’ career choices require expensive degrees, years of study, and intensive exams or industry body registrations to accredit you as certified to actually work in that profession.